ankitonweb/RateLimiter/README.md

 ```

 ## Example Scanarios Covered
-  We have added some sample test scenarios in *SimpleApplication* and *MixedScenarios*.
+  I have added some sample test scenarios in *SimpleApplication* and *MixedScenarios*.
 They covers following scenarios
   - Using different keyGenerators(IP and UserID)
   - Using InMemory DB.
   - Implementing throttling on the fly.